jrenaud90/TidalPy/Documentation/stellar_x/index.md

 # Stellar (`stellar_x`)

-_Updated: 2026-09-13_
+_Updated: 2026-09-16_

-`TidalPy.stellar_x` holds the stellar physics.
-Its job is to calculate stellar heating on a planet for use in long term thermal-orbital evolution models.
-It also contains helper functionality to turn a star's mass into its luminosity using published relationships.
-This is helpful when working with exoplanets where some stellar properties are not published.
+`TidalPy.stellar_x` contains the stellar physics used to calculate stellar heating on a planet in long-term thermal-orbital evolution models.
+Its luminosity models map a star's mass \[kg\] onto its luminosity \[W\] using published relationships, which is helpful for exoplanet hosts whose stellar properties are not fully published.

 | Page | Covers |
 |---|---|